Jobs Causing Carpal Tunnel

 How to get relief from carpal tunnel syndrome

 Treatment for carpal tunnel syndrome depends on its severity.
 (You can determine its severity with this Quiz.)
 In mild cases, nocturnal wrist bracing and over-the-counter pain relievers may be all you need.
-However, if you are experiencing severe symptoms, you may need more aggressive nonsurgical therapy.
+However, if you are experiencing severe symptoms, you may need more aggressive nonsurgical therapy like the CarpalRx.
 If that doesn't work, surgery to decompress your median nerve may be necessary.

 The CDC and OSHA publish the most common jobs causing carpal tunnel syndrome.
 Chief among them are cooks, tailors, assembly line workers, office workers, and hair stylists.
 You can avoid getting this painful condition by taking preventive measures.
 And if symptoms do occur, try treating them using nonsurgical remedies before considering surgery.